adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 To resume, compiled languages have always a clear advantage when it comes to raw performance.
 But do you really need it ?

-Keep in mind that the raw performance shouldn't be the only criteria to choose a web framework.
-The DX is also very important, and Laravel stays unbeatable in this regard when it comes to make a MVP.
+Keep in mind that it shouldn't be the only criteria to choose a web framework.
+The DX is also very important, for exemple Laravel stays unbeatable in this regard when it comes to make a MVP.

+When it comes to compiled languages, I still personally prefer ASP.NET Core over Spring Boot because of the DX.
+The performance gap is negligible, and it hasn't this warmup Java feeling and keeps a raisonable memory footprint.

-I'm stay open to any suggestions to improve my tests, especially for PHP frameworks (I already tested FrankenPHP which gives worst results).
+I'm stay open to any suggestions to improve my tests, especially on PHP side (I already tested FrankenPHP which gives worst results, and the `memory_limit` is set to **1G**).
 If you have any tips to improve performance by some Framework or PHP low level tuning, let me a comment below !